Michigan Bed & Breakfast Removes Norwegian Flag After People Keep Mistaking It For Confederate Flag

-The owners of a Michigan bed & breakfast have been forced to remove their Norwegian flag after people kept mistaking it for the Confederate flag, WILX-TV reported.
+The owners of a Michigan bed and breakfast have been forced to remove their Norwegian flag after people kept mistaking it for the Confederate flag, WILX-TV reported.

-Greg and Kjersten Offbecker moved into an historic mansion in the town of Saint Johns two years ago and converted it to a bed & breakfast, now known as Nordic Pineapple.
-Mrs. Offbecker said that the banner is a reference to her Norwegian heritage.
+Greg and Kjersten Offbecker moved into a historic mansion in the town of Saint Johns two years ago and converted it into a bed and breakfast, now known as Nordic Pineapple.
+Offbecker said that the banner is a reference to her Norwegian heritage.

-Unfortunately, the flag struck the wrong note with passer-by, due to its similarity with another flag.
+Unfortunately, the flag struck the wrong note with passersby, due to its similarity with another flag.

 The flag of Norway, as can be seen in the feature image of this article, features a cross, a reference to Christianity, as do the flags of all Scandinavian countries.
 A blue horizontal bar bisects a blue vertical bar atop a white and read field.